dshallal/comp423-course-notes/docs/tutorials/rust-setup.md

 ```
 The Rust version  should be <code>rustc 1.83.0</code> or higher (depending on when you are following this tutorial).

-### **Congratulations!
+**Congratulations!
 You are now ready to create a standard Rust project and create some really cool code!**

-## Building a Rust Project for Hello World!
+## Building a Rust Project for Hello COMP423

 1. In your terminal run: